Cyphs/SteamDeckSTR/README.md

 * Linking plugins.txt and loadorder.txt from Vortex to the game so your mods are enabled, and making sure the Skyrim Together Reborn plugins are turned on
 * Setting up Skyrim Together Reborn to launch through Steam when running the game normally and setting the Registry paths for STR to automatically locate SkyrimSE.exe
 * Cleaning up files left over from older Skyrim Together Reborn versions, and fixing the launcher again after a Skyrim update
+* Adding `SteamGameId=302190` to the game's Launch Options in Steam so the F3 and F4 keys work (see Currently Known Issues below).
+Anything else you have in Launch Options is kept, and Undo STR removes it again.

 **Make sure to execute this after installing the mods in Vortex.**